panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 ---
 title: '3 Ways To Replace All String Occurrences in JavaScript'
-description: 'There are 3 ways to replace all string occurrences: split and join an array, replace() with a regular expression and the new replaceAll() string method.'
+description: 'You can replace all occurrences of a string using split and join approach, replace() with a regular expression and the new replaceAll() string method.'
 published: '2019-12-24T13:00Z'
 modified: '2019-12-24T13:00Z'
 thumbnail: './images/replace-4.png'